AutoFairAthenaRC/FACTS/README.md

 ## Results

-We provide notebooks with examples and detailed instructions of how our framework can be used in order to audit fairness.
-All these reside in the  directory.

 We provide our main experimental results, together with the code that produces them, in the Jupyter notebooks located in the [Notebooks](facts/Notebooks) directory.

 For each case study we have two notebooks.
 One that shows how our framework can be used for the generation of a large set of candidate counterfactuals, and another which showcases how one can get aggregate statistics of the raw results.